What you need to know

 - Once you graduate, your record is frozen and we cannot make name changes except in very limited circumstances, such as a gender change.

-- Any currently enrolled student can update their administrative (or preferred) first name in the “Biographic Information” section on WebSIS.
+- Any currently enrolled student can update their preferred name in the “Biographic Information” section in WebSIS.

 What you need to do